5 Vaping Health Risks You Need to Know

 Visit an in-network urgent care

-Across the state of Colorado, we have a strong network of conveniently located urgent care centers.
+We have a strong network of conveniently located urgent care centers.
 Most plans have a $75 co-pay (flat fee) to visit the urgent care*.
 You can see the full list here and find the one that’s closest to you!

 *Catastrophic and HSA plans must first meet the deductible, and then urgent care is $0.